ContinuumIO/numpy/doc/source/reference/c-api.ufunc.rst

     in as *arg_types* which must be a pointer to memory at least as large as ufunc->nargs.

+.. cfunction:: int PyUFunc_RegisterLoopForStructType(PyUFuncObject* ufunc,
+   PyArray_Descr* user_dtype, PyUFuncGenericFunction function, PyArray_Descr** arg_dtypes, void* data)

+    The function allows the user to register a 1-d loop as above, but for struct data-types.
+The struct data-types the loop requires are passed in as *arg_types* which must be a pointer to memory at least as large as ufunc->nargs.

 .. cfunction:: int PyUFunc_ReplaceLoopBySignature(PyUFuncObject* ufunc,
    PyUFuncGenericFunction newfunc, int* signature, PyUFuncGenericFunction* oldfunc)